fnk0/FlashCards-Codelab/TutorialPart2.md

 ```

-With the DrawerLayoutActivity updated let's updaste our displayView() method.
+With the DrawerLayoutActivity updated let's update our displayView() method.

 ```java